zingolabs/zingo-pc/README.md

 yarn build
 ```

-if for some reason (like it happened to me) you get an `ERR_OSSL_EVP_UNSUPPORTED` error when runnong `yarn build`, just run the command with `NODE_OPTIONS=--openssl-legacy-provider` env variable.
+If for some reason you get an `ERR_OSSL_EVP_UNSUPPORTED` error when running `yarn build`, just run the command with `NODE_OPTIONS=--openssl-legacy-provider` env variable, or downgrade the `node` version.

 To start in locally, run
 ```
 yarn start
 ```

-For some reason, I couldn't run zingo-pc using the above command, so I compiled the binary instead:
+If for some reason, you couldn't run zingo-pc using the above command, so I compiled the binary instead:
 ```
 yarn dist:linux
+or
+yarn dist:win
+or
+yarn dist:mac
 ```

-The binary should be in the *dist* directory.
+The binaries should be in the *dist* directory.